Cell-Free Massive MIMO in O-RAN: Energy-Aware Joint Orchestration of Cloud, Fronthaul, and Radio Resources

 All the remaining processing is done in the O-Cloud.
 Hence, Option 8 has the advantage of the lowest RU complexity \cite{rodriguez2020cloud}.
 In particular, with functional split option 8 in the uplink training, all the operations below the dashed purple line in Fig.~\ref{fig:architecture} are implemented at the O-RUs whereas the remaining physical-layer, MAC and RLC operations are carried out in the O-DU.
 Then, higher-layer functions are implemented in O-CU.
 Similarly, the dashed green line determines the same functional split for the downlink operation.
-With PHY-RF functional split option 8, the required fronthaul data rate for each AP is given as \cite{perez2018fronthaul} where $f_s$ and $N_{\rm bits}$ are the sampling frequency and the number of bits to quantize the signal samples, respectively.
-Due to the limited capacity of each wavelength in TWDM-PON, which is denoted by $R_{\rm max}$, we can assign at most $W_{\rm max}\triangleq\lfloor R_{\rm max}/ R_{\rm fronthaul}^{(8)}\rfloor$ O-RUs to each wavelength and, hence, to each GPP $w$, for $w=1,\ldots,W$.
+With PHY-RF functional split option 8, the required fronthaul data rate for each AP is given as \cite{perez2018fronthaul}